odoo/odoo/doc/setup/install.rst

 This will install Odoo as a service, create the necessary PostgreSQL_ user and automatically start the server.

+.. danger:: odoo uses databases encoding with UTF-8 then you need to install
+            and configure locales_ and set environment variables LANG, LANGUAGE, LC_ALL, PYTHONIOENCODING
+            before installing postgresql and starting odoo service.

 .. danger:: to print PDF reports, you must install wkhtmltopdf_ yourself:
             the version of wkhtmltopdf_ available in debian repositories does not support headers and footers so it can not be installed